Trauma Therapist EMDR

 EMDR therapy sessions typically last between 60 to 90 minutes.
 The number of sessions required varies depending on the complexity of the trauma and the individual’s response to treatment.
 Some individuals may experience significant relief after just a few sessions, while others may require longer-term therapy.

 EMDR is a powerful therapeutic approach that has helped countless individuals overcome the debilitating effects of trauma and distressing life experiences.
 By reprocessing traumatic memories, EMDR enables clients to reduce their emotional impact and improve their overall mental health.
 If you or someone you know is struggling with the aftermath of trauma, consulting a trained EMDR therapist could be a beneficial step toward healing and recovery.
+According to the American Psychological Association, the APA recommends EMDR therapy as an effective treatment for PTSD.
+If you are ready to begin your healing journey, please contact us today.